pyequion/pyequion2/README.md

 ## Installation

-The package can be installed with `pip install .` on this folder.
+The package can be installed with `pip install .` on this folder

+You can also use PyPI, `pip install pyequion2`.

 ## GUI